Felixstowe branch line: Post-privatisation

 In the 1990s British Rail was privatised and the ownership of the line passed to Railtrack.
 When that company was wound up it was transferred to Network Rail.
 Passenger services were franchised, first to Anglia Railways on 5 January 1997, then to One on 1 April 2004 (which was rebranded National Express East Anglia on 22 February 2008), and then to Abellio Greater Anglia on 5 February 2012.

 Railtrack initiated an upgrading of the Felixstowe branch line in 1997, the first time that it had done this speculatively in anticipation of it receiving increased revenue from freight train operators.
 The passing loop at Derby Road was extended so that two container trains could pass, the signalling replaced and transferred to the control of Power Signalling Box, and the line speed was increased.
 The aim was to allow an hourly passenger train service to operate while accommodating more freight trains.
 The line as far as Felixstowe Beach was maintained to passenger standard in case a service to there is resumed in the future.
 Electrification was again considered as most Freightliner trains were by then being worked by electric locomotives to Ipswich where they had to be changed to diesel for the short trip to Felixstowe, but the cost of this could not be justified.
-The work cost £8,000,000 and was completed by June 1999.
+The work cost £8 million and was completed by June 1999.

-In 2008 the Secretary of State for Transport approved the 'Felixstowe Branch Line and Ipswich Yard Improvement Order'.
+In 2008 the Secretary of State for Transport approved the Felixstowe Branch Line and Ipswich Yard Improvement Order 2008 (SI 2008/2512).
 This empowered the rebuilding of Ipswich Yard and the laying of a second track for 7150 m from Trimley westwards to Levington.